 The Geoscience Act provides for the protection of the public health, safety, welfare, and the state's natural resources through the requirement that individuals and firms that offer or perform non-exempt professional geoscience services be licensed or registered by criteria specified in the Geoscience Act.
 The Geoscience Act also requires TBPG to adopt a Code of Professional Conduct that is applicable to all of its license holders.
-The Code of Professional Geoscience Firms provide professional geoscience services ethically and competently.
+The Code of Professional

+Conduct requires that PGs and Geoscience Firms provide professional geoscience services ethically and competently.